cortes-ciriano-lab/SComatic/README.md

                         [Default: 103.47683488327257]
 ```

-In case that the user wants to estimate new Beta binomial parameters, the following extra step should be run (LINK).
+To estimate new Beta binomial parameters whenever required by the user, SComatic provides the following [scripts](/docs/betabinomialestimation.md).

 ### Step 4.2
 Scomatic takes the output of the previous step (4.1) and applies additional filters based on external datasets (RNA editing and Panel of Normals), and flags clustered mutations.
 High quality mutations are marked with the label “PASS” in the FILTER column of the output file.
 When using the provided [RNA editing](RNAediting) file, please cite the following articles: [Tan et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/29022589), [Kiran et al. 2012](https://www.ncbi.nlm.nih.gov/pubmed/23074185) and [Picardi et al. 2017](https://www.ncbi.nlm.nih.gov/pubmed/27587585).